 When we work with our new clients, there are certain questions that always come up.
-These are the questions left unanswered prevent you from starting remote patient monitoring.
-Let's review them here.
+In fact, these are the questions left unanswered that prevent you from starting remote patient monitoring.

 We are too busy already…